Home/Blog/Lifestyle/Food & Nutrition/20 Immune-Supporting Foods for Your Immune System

 3. Almonds

-Dark chocolate (with at least 70% cocoa) contains theobromine, an antioxidant that may help protect immune cells.
+Dark chocolate (with at least 70% cocoa) contains theobromine, an antioxidant that may help protect immune cells from damage caused by free radicals.
 However, it should be consumed in moderation due to its sugar and calorie content.
-However, remember to eat in moderation—no more than 1–2 small pieces per day.
+It’s important to choose varieties with lower sugar content and limit intake to 1–2 small pieces per day.

-Yoghurt with live cultures provides probiotics that improve gut health, which is closely linked to immune function.
-It is also a source of vitamin D, which supports immune regulation.
+Yogurt with live and active cultures provides probiotics, which are beneficial bacteria that may help support a healthy gut microbiome.
+A balanced gut is intrinsically linked to robust immune function [7].
+It is also a source of Vitamin D, which plays a role in immune cell regulation.

 9. Rosemary